This SharePoint tutorial explains, how to create and deploy SharePoint 2013/2016 site pages or content pages using visual studio 2013/2015/2017.

-In this post we will discuss how we can create and deploy SharePoint 2013 site pages or content pages using visual studio 2013.
 Content pages are pages where the content resides.
-To create content page using visual studio 2013, follow below steps.
+To create a content page using visual studio 2013, follow the below steps.

-Open Visual Studio 2013 then click on File -> New -> Project.
-This will open the New Project dialog box, From the left side from the installed templates go to Templates -> Visual C# -> Office/SharePoint -> SharePoint Solutions.
+Open Visual Studio 2013/2015/2017 then click on File -> New -> Project.
+This will open the New Project dialog box, From the left side from the installed templates, go to Templates -> Visual C# -> Office/SharePoint -> SharePoint Solutions.
 Then choose SharePoint 2013 – Empty Project.
-Make sure to choose .NET Framework 4.5 version.
+Make sure to choose the .NET Framework 4.5 version.
 Give a name and location as shown in the fig below:

 Then give a local site for debugging.
-And then choose the option as farm solution.
+And then choose the option as a farm solution.
 You can choose here Sandboxed solutions also.
-But in this example I have choose farm solution.
+But in this example, I have chosen a farm solution.

-Then put the below conent to the .aspx page.
+Then put the below content to the .aspx page.

 It should look like below: